Blueberry Lemon Cream Scones

-Blueberry lemon cream scones are one of my favorite breakfast recipes.
-Filled with pockets of bursting blueberries and topped with a drizzle of lemon butter glaze, these blueberry scones with lemon glaze make an irresistible breakfast treat!
-Recipe makes 14 scones.
+Soft and tender blueberry lemon scones made with heavy cream are one of my favorite homemade scone recipes.
+Filled with pockets of bursting blueberries and topped with a drizzle of sweet lemon glaze, each bite is ultra tender.
+Bake the scones right away or prep now and bake later for an irresistible breakfast treat!
+Recipe yields 14 scones.

 How to Make Lemon Blueberry Scones

-Freeze blueberries – Line a rimmed baking sheet with parchment paper and arrange fresh blueberries in a single layer.
+Freeze blueberries: Line a rimmed baking sheet with parchment paper and arrange fresh blueberries in a single layer.
 Freeze for one hour, until firm.
-This quick flash freeze makes the blueberries much easier to fold into the scone dough.
-You can also use frozen blueberries (do not thaw before using).

-Fold in blueberries – Add blueberries and gently fold in just until a shaggy dough forms.
-If needed, add 2 more tablespoons cream.
+Fold in blueberries: Add blueberries and gently fold in just until a shaggy dough forms.
+Depending on the humidity level, you may to add a bit more heavy cream – If needed, add 2 more tablespoons heavy cream and gently fold to bring the dough together.

-Shape and chill scones – Divide dough in half and turn out on a lightly floured board.
+Shape and chill scones: Divide dough in half and turn out on a lightly floured surface.
 Use lightly floured hands to pat each half into a 6-inch circle.
 Place the two circles of dough on parchment-lined baking sheets and chill baking sheets in the freezer for 20 minutes while preheating oven to 425°F.

 After chilling for 20 minutes, cut each circle into 7 wedges and pull the wedges slightly apart, leaving an inch between them.
-Brush scones with cream and sprinkle with sugar.
+Use a pastry brush to brush the tops with heavy cream and sprinkle with sugar.

-Lemon glaze – Whisk together melted butter, salt, lemon zest, lemon juice, and powdered sugar in a small bowl until smooth.
+Lemon glaze: Whisk together melted butter, salt, lemon zest, fresh lemon juice, and powdered sugar in a small bowl until smooth.
 Drizzle glaze over scones and let set before serving.

 To make the scones in advance, cut each circle of dough into wedges and cover and freeze overnight.
 The next day, brush scones with cream, sprinkle with sugar, and bake directly from the freezer, adding 1-2 minutes to baking time.